microsoft/hlsl-specs/proposals/0039-debugbreak.md

   * This should be "cheap" and would potentially address pre-existing bugs.
   * This would preserve the requirement that these operations not be moved during optimization in the final DXIL.

-* For SPIR-V targets without native `Abort()` support, what is the fallback behavior?
-Infinite loop?
-Discard?
-Implementation-defined?